chrisob120/wowsdk-php/README.md

 ## Basic Usage

 The WowApi class contains the services that hold the methods which allow you to access the WoW API.
-Basic access
+Basic access is quite simple and only requires your mashery API key.

-### Access Boss Service with Default Parameters
+### Access Boss Service with default parameters
 ```php
 use WowApi\WowApi;